csm123/sharepoint-javascript-helpers/readme.md

 Always use a list's **current** title, as specified in List Settings.

 Always use a field's **system** name, which is often different from its displayed name.
 To find a field's system name, go to List Settings and click on that field.
 The field's system name will be in the URL.

+## Roadmap

+For upcoming features, see the Issues tab.
+Feel free to submit your own!

 ## Inspirations